Voxel-Fox-Ltd/MarriageBot/README.md

 ## Me

-I'm `Caleb#2831`, found at `admin@callumb.co.uk`.
+I'm `Caleb#2831`.
 Feel free to ask for help at any time.
 If you like what I do, then [feel free to help out](https://patreon.com/CallumBartlett).

 # Commands